makersacademy/bowling-challenge/README.md

 - Add technical setup to Readme
 - Travis CI
 - Add UI with CSS & Jquery
+- Potentially separate frames into their own separate class
 - Unable to raise error to stop user adding to much to their score or for doing more than 10 frames